AJL-Team-4/Other-Models/README.md

 4. Save training and validation images into training and validation folder

 Note: When running the notebook, it creates the training and the validation folder.
 If you want to sample the dataset again, delete the training and the validation folder before sampling.

+## Image with Metadata
+The metadata notebook is using image embedding with metadata embedding to classify images